Pope Francis grateful for 'noble' Benedict and his prayers

 In a striking contrast to the statements of sorrow over Benedict’s death, hundreds of tourists in St. Peter’s Square rushed to catch a glimpse of Francis, as an aide pushed his wheelchair so he could view the life-sized creche scene and pray silently in front of it, in a Vatican tradition.

-Tourists and Romans snapped photos and screamed in delight, and a Vatican band played “Silent Night” as the pope, who has a knee ligament problem, rolled by, and colored lights flashed on a towering Christmas tree.
+Tourists and Romans snapped photos and screamed in delight, and the Swiss Guard band played “Silent Night” as the pope, who has a knee ligament problem, rolled by.

-Francis planned to celebrate New Year’s Day Mass on Sunday in St. Peter’s Basilica.
-The Catholic church dedicates Jan.
-1 to the theme of peace, a subject dear to Francis, who has repeatedly decried Russia’s war in Ukraine and other longer-running conflicts in the world.

-As the death announcement came, quietly by email from the Vatican press office, hundreds of tourists were admiring a towering Christmas tree in the square, many unaware that Benedict had died in his secluded residence in the Vatican Gardens.

 Benedict “prayed in silence, as one should do,” said Fabrizio Giambrone, a tourist from Sicily who recalled the late pontiff as a ”very good person” who lacked the “charisma” of his predecessor, St. John Paul II, and of his successor, Pope Francis.